About Road Cycling

 Depending on the specialisation of the cyclist and their role in the team, physical characteristics vary.
 Time-trialists and sprinters typically have more muscle mass so to generate more power.
 Time-trials require an ability to sustain high, constant power outputs for the duration of the race.
 In road races, a high power-to-weight ratio with low body fat levels is favourable, particularly for hill-climbers as being smaller and lighter makes efforts easier.

 Some cyclists deliberately under-eat during high-volume training blocks but this is not conducive to performance and increases the risk of illness and injury.
 Instead, cyclists need to find a realistic body weight and nutrition plan that can achieve desired body composition without sacrificing health or performance – a Sports Dietitian can help.
 The off-season and early season allows riders is often used for making adjustments to body composition as this is more difficult once competition starts.

 To support the long hours of training for road cyclists, a nutrient rich diet is necessary.
 Carbohydrate needs should match training loads and timing of meals and snacks should be planned to ensure adequate refuelling, repair and adaption.
 This is especially when there are multiple training sessions in a day, during high-volume training blocks.
 Daily carbohydrate requirements depend on training demands but typically range from 4-7g/kg/day for club cyclists to more than 8g/kg/day for elite cyclists.

 Frequent meals and snacks can help meet energy and carbohydrate needs when requirements are high.
 Including protein rich foods spread evenly over the day helps to promote adaption and recovery.

 Athletes with a restricted energy budget should plan the timing of their meals to be able to eat soon after training to maximise recovery.
-Recovery snacks or meals should be nutrient-rich (carbohydrate, protein and micronutrients) – for example fruit, diary, wholegrains and lean proteins – to ensure that nutrition needs are met within energy budget.
+Recovery snacks or meals should be nutrient-rich (carbohydrate, protein and micronutrients) – for example fruit, dairy, wholegrains and lean proteins – to ensure that nutrition needs are met within energy budget.

 Road cyclists should aim to drink enough fluids each day to replace fluid losses, adapting their fluid intake to factors which impact fluid losses such as temperature, wind, sweat rate, training intensity, duration and altitude.